rbarbosa51/GeometryNodesByTutorials/README.md

 # GeometryNodesByTutorials
-Repository for the upcomming book: Blender 3.2 Geometry Nodes by Tutorials.
+Repository for the upcoming book: Blender 3.2 Geometry Nodes by Tutorials.
 # Coming soon!!!